You might encounter the following error messages when using Google Cloud Directory Sync (GCDS). Use the table below to troubleshoot errors.

 |SSL peer shut down incorrectly||The issue is usually due to traffic being forced through a proxy.
 If you're using a proxy, you need to configure the GCDS proxy settings.

-Ensure that GCDS can connect to these specific URLs and ports by completing the steps in Connections & security.
+Ensure that GCDS can connect to these specific URLs and ports by completing the steps in Allow access to URLs & ports.

 Security software on the local computer might create connection problems.
 Ask your administrator to disable any security software on the client machine and try again.